OTStats/OTStats.github.io/_posts/2021-02-25-disc-golf-stats.md

 ---
-title: "Web scrape PDGA Stats"
+title: "Webscrape Disc Golf Stats"
 excerpt: "In an effort to compare professional disc golfer earnings, I web scrape the PDGA website to access player prize money."
 date: 2021-02-25
-tags: [sports, rstats]
+tags: [sports, r]
 ---

 A few months into my (2020) quarantine one of my neighbors took me disc golfing.
 It wasn't an entirely new experience for me, as I had gone a few times when I was younger, but this time around it really peaked my interest.
 In the days that followed I watched previous PDGA (Professional Disc Golf Association) events -- catching a glimpse of how the discs are *supposed* to be thrown.
 The next week I bought a starter pack, and my fascination has since continued.